Topological multi-mode waveguide QED: Model

-\emph{System}.
-The model that we consider along this manuscript is depicted in Fig.~\ref{fig:1}(a): a quantum emitter interacts locally with one of the edges of a HH lattice~\cite{hofstadter76a,Harper2014,Goldman2009}, that is, a square photonic lattice with nearest-neighbour hoppings of rate $J$, subject to an effective magnetic flux, $\phi$.
-The bath Hamiltonian then reads (we set $\hbar=1$ along this manuscript):
+The model that we consider along this manuscript is depicted in Fig.~\ref{fig:1}(a): a quantum emitter interacts locally with one of the edges of a two-dimensional topological insulator.
+Motivated by recent experiments~\cite{Owens2021}, we particularize for a square photonic lattice with nearest-neighbour hoppings of rate $J$, subject to an effective magnetic flux, $\phi$ --the so-called Harper-Hofstadter (HH) lattice~\cite{hofstadter76a}--, where bands with large Chern number appear for small magnetic fluxes~\cite{Harper2014,Goldman2009}.
+The bath Hamiltonian then reads (setting $\hbar=1$):